achrista/conwai/README.md

 ## Summary

-For construction contractors it is important to know their expected revenue early.
-In roadworks or special foundations, the work is done with big equipment with a lot of diesel consumption.
-Analysing the engine’s telematic data might provide a reliable prediction of revenues.
+Construction contractors need to know their expected revenue early.
+Especially where the work is done with big equipment, analysing the engine’s telematic data might provide a reliable prediction of revenues.

 ## Background